GWAS Tutorial with gwaspr

 Check which traits and models have ran with is.ran()

-## Trait MLM MLMM FarmCPU BLINK GLM CMLM SUPER
+## Trait GLM MLM MLMM FarmCPU BLINK CMLM SUPER

 ## 1 Cotyledon_Color X X X X X NA NA